Envek/rubyworld-keep-it-ruby/slides.md

 <qr-code url="https://github.com/imgproxy/imgproxy.rb" caption="imgproxy.rb gem" class="w-36 absolute bottom-48px right-60px" />

 <!--
 But client library doesn't only provide an url helper.
-It also provides convenient  way to configure itself.
+It also provides convenience.
+Hide implementation details from the user, provide an interface to configure itself.
 Client library can be updated, bringing bug fixes and new features.
-Even if it feels small, there is a value.
+Even if it feels small, there is always a value into providing a conventional method of distribution to your users.
 -->

 ---